metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### OS Metal Extension

 Based on the configuration of a cluster the configuration of the containerd must be changed to pull images from the private registry mirror.
-If a cluster is either configured with restricted or forbidden, the configuration of containerd will be created as such:
+If a cluster is either configured with `restricted` or `forbidden`, the configuration of containerd will be created as such:

 config.toml